 Agricultural production hampered by civil strife in recent years

 Agriculture has been seriously damaged in recent years in parts of the country due to the civil strife.
 Labour shortages due to population displacements, lack of agricultural support services in the northern half, fragmentation of the markets and other difficulties related to civil security have had serious negative impact on agricultural production and food markets.
 According to International Organization for Migration (IOM), as of September 2015, there are an estimated 61 920 internal displaced people (IDPs) in Mali with about 26 526 residing in Timbuktu the most affected region.

 Continued assistance is still needed for vulnerable people

 The lingering effects of recent food crisis combined with the disruptions caused by the recent civil strife have had very adverse, longer-term impact on household assets and savings, notably in the northern part of the country.
 Several segments of the population still need food and non-food assistance to restore their livelihoods and enable them to have better access to food.
-Over 1.9 million people, located mostly in the northern part of the country, are estimated to be in Phase 3 (Crisis) and above during the lean season from June-August, according to the last Cadre Harmonisé analysis conducted in March.
+About 270 000 people, located mostly in the northern part of the country, are estimated to be in Phase 3 (Crisis) and above, according to the last Cadre Harmonisé analysis conducted in the country.